Maritime history: Battle of the Atlantic

 In the North Atlantic, German U-boats attempted to cut supply lines to the United Kingdom by sinking merchant ships.
 In the first four months of the war they sank more than 110 vessels.
 In addition to supply ships, the U-boats occasionally attacked British and Canadian warships.
-One U-boat sank the British carrier HMS Courageous, while another managed to sink the battleship HMS Royal Oak in her home anchorage of Scapa Flow.
+One U-boat sank the British carrier HMS Courageous, while another managed to sink the battleship HMS Royal Oak in her home anchorage of Scapa Flow within the first two months of the war.
+Surface vessels such as the Admiral Graf Spee and the Bismarck were able to inflict losses on British vessels before they were sunk in 1939 and 1941 respectively, while the Tirpitz, based in Norway, was able to tie portions of the Royal Navy in harbor before it was sunk in 1944.

 In the summer of 1941, the Soviet Union entered the war on the side of the Allies.
 Although the Soviets had tremendous reserves in manpower, they had lost much of their equipment and manufacturing base in the first few weeks following the German invasion.
 The Western Allies attempted to remedy this by sending Arctic convoys, which travelled from the United Kingdom and the United States to the northern ports of the Soviet Union: Archangel and Murmansk.
 The treacherous route around the North Cape of Norway was the site of many battles as the Germans continually tried to disrupt the convoys using U-boats, bombers, and surface ships.

 Following the entry of the United States into the war in December 1941, U-boats sank shipping along the East Coast of the United States and Canada, the waters around Newfoundland, the Caribbean Sea, and the Gulf of Mexico.
 They were initially so successful that this became known among U-boat crews as the second happy time.
 Eventually, the institution of shore blackouts and an interlocking convoy system resulted in a drop in attacks and U-boats shifted their operations back to the mid-Atlantic.

 The turning point of the Battle of the Atlantic took place in early 1943 as the Allies refined their naval tactics, effectively making use of new technology to counter the U-boats.
 The Allies produced ships faster than they were sunk, and lost fewer ships by adopting the convoy system.
 Improved anti-submarine warfare meant that the life expectancy of a typical U-boat crew would be measured in months.
 The vastly improved Type 21 U-boat appeared as the war was ending, but too late to affect the outcome.
 In December 1943, the last major sea battle between the Royal Navy and Nazi Germany's Kriegsmarine took place.
 At the Battle of North Cape, the German battleship Scharnhorst, was sunk by HMS Duke of York, HMS Belfast, and several destroyers.